-&lt;sup>11 Implementation Standards (No. 7) for the Financial Stability Board Principles for Sound Compensation Practices suggests a minimum deferral period of three years.
+&lt;sup>12 Implementation Standards (No. 7) for the Financial Stability Board Principles for Sound Compensation Practices suggests a minimum deferral period of three years.

-&lt;sup>12 Implementation Standards (No. 6) for the Financial Stability Board Principles for Sound Compensation Practices suggest the proportion of variable remuneration subject to deferral be set at 40%-60% for Senior Executives and other employees whose actions have a material impact on the risk exposure of the company; and over 60% for most senior management and most highly paid employees.
+&lt;sup>13 Implementation Standards (No. 6) for the Financial Stability Board Principles for Sound Compensation Practices suggest the proportion of variable remuneration subject to deferral be set at 40%-60% for Senior Executives and other employees whose actions have a material impact on the risk exposure of the company; and over 60% for most senior management and most highly paid employees.

-- (ii) Holding restrictions share options should not be exercisable for a minimum of at least three years after their award; and - (iii) Retention restrictions an appropriate proportion of the shares should be retained after vesting or exercise.
-The retention portion and period set should take account of factors including seniority level, nature and time horizon of risks undertaken, and the relevant vesting period or holding period of shares. - G.S/9.4 There should be a malus provision for the unvested portion of the deferred remunerations and preferably clawback provisions for the vested portion of the deferred remunerations if the financial performance of the supervised group or the circumstances under which the performance is measured has been proved not to be genuine.
+G.S/9.4 There should be a malus provision for the unvested portion of the deferred remunerations and preferably clawback provisions for the vested portion of the deferred remunerations if the financial performance of the supervised group or the circumstances under which the performance is measured has been proved not to be genuine.
 This includes, but is not limited to misstatement of data, fraud, malfeasance or violation of policies.